Mohit197/Flight_delay_prediction_ML/README.md

 ![Intro Background](Intro_Background.png)
 ## Introduction
-Flight delays are a major pain point for travelers and airlines alike.
-This project tackles this challenge by leveraging the power of Machine Learning (ML) to predict flight delays using PySpark, a powerful framework for large-scale (**big**) data processing with Python.
-An ensemble of basic classification-based machine learning models, namely Decision Tree, Random Forest, Logistic Regression, and Naive Bayes, will be experimented with to achieve this task.
-The ML model implementation will be done by interacting with Spark using the PySpark library.
+Flight delays pose significant challenges for both travelers and airlines.
+This project addresses this issue by leveraging cloud computing methodologies, particularly through Apache Spark and its PySpark library, for large-scale data processing.
+By harnessing the power of distributed computing and cloud-based infrastructure, we aim to efficiently analyze vast amounts of flight data.
+Our approach integrates machine learning techniques alongside cloud computing paradigms, employing algorithms like Decision Trees, Random Forests, Logistic Regression, and Naive Bayes for predictive modeling.
+Through the parallel processing capabilities of Spark, we utilize map and reduce operations to optimize data processing tasks.
+This project represents a fusion of cloud computing and machine learning, aiming to enhance predictive accuracy while efficiently handling the complexities of flight data analysis at scale

 ## Problem Statement